Academic Standing Policy

 If you are dismissed and wish to re-enroll after one year, you must meet with the program advisor prior to re-entry.
 You may apply for admission (or readmission) to a program or register as a non-declared student.
 Upon re-enrollment, you will be placed on academic probation.

 If you take six or more credits and achieve a minimum 2.0 term GPA, you will return to good academic standing.
-Failure to make required academic progress after re-enrollment will result in academic dismissal.
+Failure to make required academic progress after re-enrollment will result in academic dismissal without the option to appeal.

 If you believe extenuating circumstances prevented you from maintaining satisfactory academic progress, you may submit an appeal, which includes the following: